AQ Index for Arizona

 Air Quality Index for Arizona

-Over the next few days, the highest Particle Pollution (PM2.5) will be in the Nogales area.
+Over the next few days, the highest Particle Pollution (PM2.5) will be in the Phoenix area.
 It is forecasted to be Moderate, meaning air quality is acceptable.
 However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.

 R. Nicoll